satyam-jha/Translator-Bot/README.md

 now every msg in channel in "translator" channel will be translated to your selected language

-always open to suggetion and feedback , Help me improve this :)
+always open to suggestion and feedback , Help me improve this :)